IDENTIFICATION : E-OTH-12-0602-024

 3. Visual determination of QS- or rS-configurations in leads V1 and V2 on the median beat in these leads.

 4. Visual determination of mid-QRS notching or slurring in ≥2 of leads V1, V2, V5, V6, I and aVL and their starting position relative to the beginning of the global QRS complex (in ms).
-A slur or notch was required to begin after the first 40 ms and before 50% of the QRS duration and had to end before 2/3rd of the QRS duration.
+A slur or notch was required to begin after the first 40 ms and before 50% of the QRS duration.

 Of note: For the manual adjudication, if steps 2 and 3 above were found not to meet strict LBBB criteria the ECG was not adjudicated further (i.e. no notches/slurs were annotated even though they may be present).

-Of note, the datasets include other forms of left ventricular conduction that are not “strict” LBBB.
+Of note, the datasets include other forms of conduction (normal and left or right ventricular conduction delay that are not “strict” LBBB).
 The initiative will provide labels for whether “strict” LBBB is present or not.

 The provided data only includes the ECG signals (10-second strips and medians) and whether the specific subject is male or female.
 No other subject information form the trial is or will be made available.